thmeitz/ent-graphql-cookiecutter/{{cookiecutter.app_name}}/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Provide a general summary of the issue in the Title above -->

 <!--
-  Thank you very much for contributing to Ent by creating an issue! ❤️ To avoid duplicate issues we ask you to check off the following list.
+  Thank you very much for contributing to {{cookiecutter.app_name}} by creating an issue! ❤️ To avoid duplicate issues we ask you to check off the following list.
 -->